sravani-jakkula/GDP-Project/README2.md

 Worked on web pages and added components to the home page.
 Started implementation for login and register page.
 Trying to store data in the remote database.

+### working on connectivity
+Iam using JPA to connect backend and database to learn JPA first i should learn JDBC and springboot i started working on them